Dinner with Friends

-For one of our most recent Recipes with Refugees events, we had an Arabic dinner of Dolma (stuffed grape leaves), Jajik (cucumber/yogurt salad), Arabic Salad, and a rice dish called Koozi.
+For one of our most recent Dinner With Friends events, we had an Arabic dinner of Dolma (stuffed grape leaves), Jajik (cucumber/yogurt salad), Arabic Salad, and a rice dish called Koozi.

 Housewarming Parties for Refugees